BjarneAndersson/BjarneAndersson/README.md

 - 👋 Hi, I’m Bjarne Andersson
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in neural networks and optimization
-- 🌱 I’m currently learning intermediate python technics
+- 🌱 I’m currently learning the basic techniques of golang
-- 📫 How to reach me bjarne4andersson@gmail.com
+- 📫 How to reach me bjarne.andersson@proton.me